7 Signs You Should Consider a Career in Veterinary Medicine

 “It was never a question of whether we wanted to do it or not—we just did it,” Dr. Struve says.
 This type of accountability is a great sign you have what it takes to make a career out of animal care.

-There are a lot of career paths for those who obtain a doctor of veterinary medicine (DVM) degree.
+There are a lot of career paths for vets after getting a doctor of veterinary medicine (DVM) degree.
 You can do research, work as a regulatory veterinarian for the government, and much more.
 That said, most veterinarians go into private practice.
-The American Veterinary Medical Association (AVMA) reports private clinical practice roles accounted for about 60 percent of the 120,652 positions held by veterinarians in 2019.
+According to the American Veterinary Medical Association (AVMA),clinical practice roles accounted for about 65 percent of the 127,131positions held by veterinarians in 2023.

 Ask any clinical practitioner what their job entails, and you’ll soon realize there’s a lot more than diagnosing and treating conditions.
 “Anybody anticipating going into practice must understand that there’s a business part that goes along with it,” Dr. Struve says.